The One...Cohesive

-The One...Cohesive is the fourth studio album by American hip hop duo G-Side.
+The One...Cohesive is the fourth studio album by the American hip-hop duo G-Side.
 It was released by Slow Motion Soundz on January 1, 2011.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 82, based on 6 reviews, indicating "universal acclaim".

 Spin placed it at number 8 on the "50 Best Albums of 2011" list.
 Cokemachineglow placed it at number 24 on the "Top 50 Albums 2011" list.
 Pitchfork included it on the "Overlooked Records 2011" list.